ErizDotDev/LearningNotes/dotnet-core-development/csharp/programming-concepts/classes-structs-records.md

 - Class or type defined within another class, struct or interface.
     - _No experience yet with a type defined within an interface_.
-- The nested or the inner type has access to members of the containing or outer type.
+- The nested type or the inner type has access to members of the containing type or outer type.
 - To instantiate a nested type, follow the syntax below:

 ```csharp